oneapi-src/level-zero-spec/scripts/core/EXT_EventQueryKernelTimestamps.rst

 **Notes**

 - There is a slight performance implication to consider when requesting normalized timestamp data as the runtime must perform some calculations on behalf of the caller.
-- This extension is designed to compliment and eventually replace all usages of ${x}EventQueryTimestampsExp and ${x}EventQueryKernelTimestamp.
+- This extension is designed to complement and eventually replace all usages of ${x}EventQueryTimestampsExp and ${x}EventQueryKernelTimestamp.

 .. parsed-literal::